Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.

 The spots are usually surrounded by white or gray downy growth.

-The leaves of plants affected by downy mildew will eventually turn yellow and drop off.
+The foliage of plants affected by downy mildew will eventually turn yellow and drop off.

-Downy mildew thrives in cool, humid conditions and is often a problem in homes during the spring and fall months.
+Downy mildew thrives in cool, humid conditions and is often a problem in homes in spring and fall.

 If you think your houseplant has downy mildew, it is essential to take action quickly.